 Aliquots of fractioned homogenized liver specimens should be added to glial-nerve cell cultures.
-The end point would be documenting the presence of neuronal-glial degeneration, deformation or cell death in otherwise once thriving nerves- glial cells cultures.
+The end point would be documenting the presence of neuronal-glial degeneration, deformation or cell death in otherwise once thriving nerve- glial cells cultures.

 The importance of obtaining specimens from younger patients with neurodegenerative diseases cannot be over emphasized.
 This theory predicts that the younger the patient, the greater the concentration of neurotoxins, or that those that are present, are much more neurotoxic.

 May I ask each serious researcher in this field a simple question?
-Could you be opened minded enough, to accept the possibility, however remote, that many neurodegenerative diseases including Alzheimer’s, ALS, Parkinson’s, and some forms of macular degeneration are secondary to an aging liver, producing neurotoxins?
+Could you be opened minded enough, to accept the possibility, however remote, that many neurodegenerative diseases including Alzheimer’s, ALS, Parkinson’s, Multiple Sclerosis and some forms of macular degeneration are secondary to an aging liver, producing neurotoxins?

 Additionally I humbly suggest to every student of neurodegenerative diseases, if you are unwilling to consider this theory worthy of further study, you have a personal obligation to develop one of your own!